shtrausslearning/postgreSQL/join.md

 SQL offers a varierty of approaches to merge table data:

 - <code>inner join</code> : intersection between two tables only
+- <code>left join</code> : include all left rows data, if right doesn't contain data it is allocated NaN

 #### 1 | Inner Join